Game – Programming Program

 Program Overview

-This program is fully online, including lectures, exams, and class projects.
-This fully online program allows you to:
+This program is entirely online, including lectures, exams and class projects.
+This allows you to:

-• Access the knowledge and expertise of faculty members who are embedded in Toronto’s rapidly growing tech industry.
+- Access the knowledge and expertise of faculty members embedded in Toronto’s rapidly growing tech industry.

-PLEASE NOTE: This is an online only program, open to domestic students.
-Regular in-person delivery and International eligibility is available; please see Game – Programming (T163) for more details.
+PLEASE NOTE: This is an online-only program open to domestic students.
+Regular in-person delivery and International eligibility are available through our Game Programming (T163) program.

 Full Description

-Whether it’s online or console, cellphone or PC-based, the game industry in Canada is large and growing rapidly.
-Game developers and publishers in the Greater Toronto Area range from small specialized units to mid-sized companies to Microsoft, Nintendo and other industry leaders.
+The game industry in Canada is booming, whether online or console, cellphone- or PC-based.
+Game developers and publishers in the Greater Toronto Area range from small, specialized units to mid-sized companies, including Microsoft, Nintendo and other industry leaders.

-The added advantage of this program is that you will also be taught by George Brown’s School of Design faculty throughout the program, working closely with design students to create games, explore all aspects of the game industry and learn to work in teams, just as you would in the industry.
-Classes take place at George Brown – Waterfront Campus, evening courses may be required.
+The added advantage of this program is that our School of Design faculty will guide you throughout the program as you work closely with design students to create games, explore all aspects of the game industry, and learn to work in teams––just as you would in the industry.

 Technology Requirements

-• Approx. 100 GBs of hard disk space for required software
+- approx. 100 GB of hard disk space for required software

 Courses